SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 Duplicated preset locations should be highlighted, and the user should have the opportunity to select a different preset value.

-This is applicable to SF version 4.00 and later.
+This is applicable to SF version 4.0 and later.

 ## 4.24 File size limit errors

 If the file size limit of SFe is exceeded, then it can result in file corruption.
-Therefore, it is necessary to refrain from exceeding 4 GiB when using SFe32.
+Therefore, it is necessary to refrain from exceeding 4 GiB when using 32-bit static chunk headers.

-SFe32 headers and structures can be replaced with SFe64 (and in the future SFe64L) if the file size was found to exceed 4 GiB.
+32-bit static headers and structures can be replaced with 64-bit counterparts if the file size was found to exceed 4 GiB.
 Alternatively, if TSC mode is supported by the SFe program, then it can be activated by moving the sdta-info chunk to the end and setting the correct feature flag in the ISFe subchunk.

+This is applicable to SF version 4.0 and later.

+## 4.25 Feature flag errors

+If the feature flags do not match what are being used by an SFe bank, an "incompatible player" error may occur even if the bank is playable.

+Feature flags can be updated to accurately reflect the features that the bank uses.

-This is applicable to SF version 4.00 and later.
+This is applicable to SF version 4.0 and later.

 # Section 5: Manual Repair